 The Covid change culture is here

 Despite our Prime Minister’s pleas, not every office has been ready to safely welcome its employees back to work.
 Staff, as well as visitors and clients, need to feel comfortable in their surroundings, so a reopening isn’t to be rushed.
-MPL looks at the five key changes that are happening across the UK’s workplaces – get in touch if you need guidance on planning and implementation.
+MPL looks at the five key changes that are happening across the UK’s workplaces – get in touch if you need an office refurb London.

 We’re reconfiguring free space